huylongnguyendev/magos/README.md

 ---

-#### ⚖️ The Mago Philosophy
+#### ⚖️ The Magos Philosophy

-Mago is built on the belief that State should be meaningful.
+Magos is built on the belief that State should be meaningful.
 1. No undefined
  updates: State must always have a value (null, 0, and false are fine).
 2. No empty objects: If you have an object, it should have data. {} is often a sign of uninitialized or missing data.
 3. Reference Stability: Actions are generated